Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/ecc/TheseWallsCodegate2025.md

 <br>

-You have about a 50% change of getting the correct s and not ones of the wrong ones.
+You have about a 50% change of getting the correct s and not one of the wrong ones.

 Index 2 happens to be correct.